Skip to main content

 Use Wise, PayPal, and SWIFT as fallback candidates when local coverage or beneficiary compatibility is limited, but keep confidence levels explicit.

 For Wise, that gives you usable pricing signals.
 For PayPal, the grounded signal is limited: the consumer fees page shows Last Updated: February 19, 2026.
 That does not establish Philippines-specific contractor payout pricing or fit.
-For SWIFT, this pack provides no supported fee, timing, or eligibility detail.
+For SWIFT, confirm fee, timing, and eligibility with the provider before use.
 Keep both as must validate before production.

 If support cannot explain failed-transfer handling for a selected rail, keep that rail in pilot only.
 The team should be able to explain who sees failure first, what status record is stored, who contacts the contractor, and when finance retries versus escalates.